Killian1UP/airbnb-clone-project/README.md

 - A review belongs to one user and one property.
 - A property can have many reviews.

-5. Payments
-Represents transactions made for bookings.
+5. Payments: Represents transactions made for bookings.
 Key Fields:
 - id: Unique identifier for the payment.
 - booking_id: References the associated booking.